Where to Get Rid of Your Unwanted Things

 eBay – You can sell almost anything on eBay: household goods, clothes, sports equipment, toys, books, and other knickknacks. eBay has millions of users worldwide, which makes for a great potential audience for your goods.

-Poshmark – Poshmark is a US-only platform for selling women’s, men’s, and children’s clothes, shoes, and accessories.
+Poshmark – Poshmark is a US-only platform for selling women’s, men’s, and children’s fashion and home goods.
 Listing is easy compared to eBay but the commission is steep.
 It’s a flat fee of $2.95 on items $15 and under.
 The commission is 20% for items over $15.
 I recommend using Poshmark for selling fashionable and on-trend items.

 Mercari – Mercari is similar to eBay in that you can sell a wide variety of items.
 I don’t think it has the same number of users as eBay, but it’s easy to list to the app and commission is a low 10%.